w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `Core_execute_block` {#sect-rte-core-execute-block}

 This function executes a full block and all its extrinsics and updates the state accordingly.
-Additionally, some integrity checks are executed such as validating if the parent hash is correct and that the transaction root represents the transactions.
+Additionally, some integrity checks are executed, such as validating if the parent hash is correct and that the transaction root represents the transactions.
 Internally, this function performs an operation similar to the process described in [Build-Block](sect-block-production#algo-build-block), by calling `Core_initialize_block`,`BlockBuilder_apply_extrinsics` and `BlockBuilder_finalize_block`.

 This function should be called when a fully complete block is available that is not actively being built on, such as blocks received from other peers.
-State changes resulted from calling this function are usually meant to persist when the block is imported successfully.
+State changes resulting from calling this function are usually meant to persist when the block is imported successfully.

 Additionally, the seal digest in the block header, as described in [Definition -def-num-ref-](chap-state#defn-digest), must be removed by the Polkadot host before submitting the block.